bruceravel/demeter/documentation/Athena/ui/frozen.rst

 =============

-There is a feature that :demeter:`athena` shares with almost any other computer program -- not just analysis programs, but any program.
+There is a feature that :demeter:`athena` shares with almost any other computer program |nd| not just analysis programs, but any program.
 Soon after starting to use :demeter:`athena`, you will do something silly and regrettable.
 Often this is as simple as changing a parameter to some bad value and forgetting what the good value was.
 To help